KredeGC/KTL/README.md

 </div>

 # Status
-The interface is currently not in a stable state, so expect changes between updates to cause some disruption, as functions or types may not exist between versions.
+The interface is in a mostly stable state, so severe changes should rarely occur.
 In addition, most allocators presented are not thread-safe.
 For now thread safety is not on the roadmap as it would degrade performance on single-threaded applications.
-The functionality itself is fairly stable but should not be expected to be used in a production environment for the time being.
+The functionality is fairly stable but should not be expected to be used in a production environment for the time being.

 # Table of Content
 * [Compatibility](#compatibility)